Dammyololade/ticket-pr-validation-action/README.md

 ### Testing Locally with Act

-Test the action locally using `act` to simulate the GitHub Actions environment:
+For action developers: Test the action locally using `act` to simulate the GitHub Actions environment:

 ```bash
 export LINEAR_API_KEY="your-linear-api-key"